clem/afsy-rabbitmq-tutorial/README.md

 # AFSY Tutorial

-This project contains sources of the AFSY tutorial I wrote for the AFSY advent calendar 2013.
+This project contains sources of the tutorial I wrote for the AFSY advent calendar 2013.

 ## Tutorial

-The sources of the tutorial are available on the AFSY website, but also in the ./doc/ folder in english (tutorial.md) and in french (tutorial_fr.md).
+The sources of the tutorial are available in the ./doc/ folder in english and french.

 ## Comments and questions